 Students applying for admission to the Teacher Education Program should do so by March 1 for fall admission and Oct.
 1 for the spring.
 Late applications will be considered on a space-available basis.
 Eligibility to apply does not ensure admission to the program.
 The Admissions Committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation) and space in the program.

-Any exception to these admission standards must be approved by the program faculty and the College of Education dean and/or the college's Texas Education Agency approved educator preparation designee.
+Any exception to these admission standards must be approved by the program faculty and the College of Education dean and/or designee.